 We also have issues in terms of scale.
 For a group such as BNP Paribas, working with a fintech business of two to three people is difficult.
 It can create an economic dependency which has legal consequences.
 That is not easy to resolve.

 Sharing data with fintechs can also be problematic.
 When working on cloud technology, for example, we need a high level of protection from cyberattacks.
 We are sometimes unable to work with fintechs whose security level is not the same as a G-Sifi organisation (global systemically important financial institution) such as BNP Paribas.

-Guidance on cybersecurity can be disproportionately harsh on major institutions.
-Has the EC approach struck the right tone to ensure the integrity of the financial sector?
+Has the EC approach struck the right tone on cybersecurity to ensure the integrity of the financial sector?

 LCH: Cybersecurity is not an easy topic.
 It is more about sharing best practices today, which is positive.
 Everybody is aware that the sharing of information is needed because this is the best way to protect ourselves from these cyberattacks but at the same time, there is the confidentiality dimension to keep in mind.
 Today we have rules at a local level around cybersecurity.
 The next phase is to combine the best aspects of these local rules into a regional or global framework.

 Certainly setting out a framework for reporting incidents and the timing of reporting to authorities are not punitive kinds of measures.
 A repository in which all potential attacks are recorded is the best way to alert potential victims to the dangers, and deter attackers from future attempts.

 PR: The next areas will be compliance and regtech.
 Know your client (KYC), MiFID II reporting and fraud detection are among the next generation of fintech initiatives.
 The European cloud will also need to be part of the European discussion.
 Europe is looking to fund any initiatives that support cloud technology at a European level.
 An Amazon-like model is being considered.